Nicky Barnes: Release and life after prison

 After Barnes cooperated with the government by working as an informant, Rudolph Giuliani sought a reversal of Barnes' life sentence.
 Eventually, Barnes was resentenced to 35 years.
 By working in jail, he earned two months off his sentence for every one he served, and was released in August 1998.

 In 2007, Barnes and his former competitor, Frank Lucas, sat down with New York magazine's Mark Jacobson for a conversation between men who had not spoken to each other in three decades.

 Barnes became part of the United States Federal Witness Protection Program.
 His memoir, Mr. Untouchable: My Crimes and Punishments, was published in 2007, and he appeared in a documentary about his gang life, also titled Mr. Untouchable (2007).
 On January 31, 2008, Howard Stern interviewed Barnes on Stern's Sirius Satellite Radio show.

 Death

-Barnes died from cancer in 2012; however, because he was under witness protection, his death was not contemporaneously reported under his birth name, and news of his death only became known in June 2019.
+Barnes died from cancer on June 18, 2012; however, because he was under witness protection, his death was not contemporaneously reported under his birth name, and news of his death only became known in June 2019.